Macrometacorp/docs/docs/client-connectors/databricks-client/index.md

 Source and target operations for streams can be executed using the format `com.macrometa.spark.stream.MacrometaTableProvider`.

-For detailed instructions, refer to:

-- List of tasks with links

 ## Collection Data Connector

 The Collection Data Connector focuses on batch data processing to and from Macrometa collections.

 Source and target operations for collections can be executed using the format `com.macrometa.spark.collection.MacrometaTableProvider`.

-For detailed instructions, refer to:

-- List of tasks with links

 ## Considerations